story645/proposal/draft/outline.md

 * 225-226: math def, but homotopy isn't defined so this doesn't mean anything to someone w/o the math background
 * 228 -234: thickening
 * 235-239: querying/interactivity
-__revision__ pull this up into 3.2 instead of seperate subsection, maybe change first figure so it's clearer how the screen fits in/why this is thickened, possibly add a new figure that more fully pulls in the related point on screen, maybe a modified version of my graphic figure? - maybe graphic figure/illustration of bundle first, then the S to K figure - overview, drill down
+__revision__ pull this down into the artist section? first figure so it's clearer how the screen fits in/why this is thickened, possibly add a new figure that more fully pulls in the related point on screen, maybe a modified version of my graphic figure? - maybe graphic figure/illustration of bundle first, then the S to K figure - overview, drill down, if this structure

 ## 3.3 artist
 * 241-248: formal definition of artist